Ada-Developers-Academy/ada-precourse-v2/intro-to-python/helper-functions.md

 print(total_cost)  # => 8300.0
 ```

 Another way to enhance readability is to use helper functions.
-We will create helper functions to return the total taxable cost, the total non-taxable cost, and the total sales tax.
+We will create helper functions to return the total taxable cost, the total nontaxable cost, and the total sales tax.
 We will call these functions in an updated `calculate_car_cost` function.

 ```Python
 def calculate_taxable_cost(sale_price, trade_in_value):